CzerPDX/portlandredbird-portfolio-website/readme.md

 # Brooke Redbird Portfolio

 This is the source code for Brooke Redbird's portfolio website.
 The website showcases Brooke's work in illustration, graphic design, and web design.
+It was completed about 2018, however it was recently refactored using OpenAI's GPT-4 as it was built before the author attended and then graduated with a computer science degree.

 ## Libraries and frameworks used